awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.PHP.04.md

 `ExpressionAttributeNames` provides name substitution\.
 We use this because `year` is a reserved word in DynamoDB—you can't use it directly in any expression, including `KeyConditionExpression`\.
 You can use the expression attribute name `#yr` to address this\.
 `ExpressionAttributeValues` provides value substitution\.
 You use this because you can't use literals in any expression, including `KeyConditionExpression`\.
 You can use the expression attribute value `:yyyy` to address this\.

-1. To run the program, type the following command:
+1. To run the program, enter the following command:

    `php MoviesItemQuery01.php`

 **Note**
 The preceding program shows how to query a table by its primary key attributes\.
-In DynamoDB, you can optionally create one or more secondary indexes on a table, and query those indexes in the same way that you query a table\.
+In Amazon DynamoDB, you can optionally create one or more secondary indexes on a table, and query those indexes in the same way that you query a table\.
 Secondary indexes give your applications additional flexibility by allowing queries on non\-key attributes\.
 For more information, see [Improving Data Access with Secondary Indexes](SecondaryIndexes.md)\.

 ## Step 4\.2: Query \- All Movies Released in a Year with Certain Titles<a name="GettingStarted.PHP.04.Query.02"></a>

-The program included in this step retrieves all movies released in `year` 1992, with `title` beginning with the letter "A" through the letter "L"\.
+The program included in this step retrieves all movies released in `year` 1992 with `title` beginning with the letter "A" through the letter "L"\.

-1. Copy and paste the following program into a file named `MoviesQuery02.php`:
+1. Copy the following program and paste it into a file named `MoviesQuery02.php`\.

    ```
    <?php